Here are the biggest takeaways from the DOJ watchdog's highly anticipated report on the Russia probe's origins

 "The Inspector General's report now makes clear that the FBI launched an intrusive investigation of a U.S. presidential campaign on the thinnest of suspicions that, in my view, were insufficient to justify the steps taken," the statement said.

-It also found over 10 instances in which Trump tried to obstruct justice in the investigation, but that he was largely unsuccessful because his own staff refused to carry out his orders.
-Mueller declined to make a "traditional prosecutorial judgment" on whether to charge Trump, citing a 1973 Office of Legal Counsel memo that said a sitting president cannot be indicted.
+It also found over 10 instances in which Trump tried to obstruct justice in the investigation but that he was largely unsuccessful because his own staff refused to carry out his orders.
+Mueller declined to make a "traditional prosecutorial judgment" on whether to charge Trump, citing a 1973 Office of Legal Counsel memo that says a sitting president cannot be indicted.

-Former Attorney General Jeff Sessions directed Horowitz to launch an internal investigation into the origins of the Russia probe after Trump and his allies accused the FBI of acting improperly when it sought a warrant to surveil the former Trump campaign aide Carter Page during and after the election.
-The president also alleged that the FBI "spied" on his campaign, dubbing the purported scandal, "Spygate."
+Former Attorney General Jeff Sessions directed Horowitz to launch an internal investigation into the origins of the Russia probe after Trump and his allies accused the FBI of acting improperly when it sought a warrant to surveil Page during and after the election.
+The president also alleged that the FBI "spied" on his campaign, dubbing the purported scandal "Spygate."

-Barr has told associates he disagrees with one of Horowitz's main findings: that the FBI had sufficient evidence in July 2016 to justify launching the Russia investigation, according to the Washington Post.
-He reportedly hasn't been convinced by Horowitz's findings.
+Barr, according to The Washington Post, has told associates he disagrees with one of Horowitz's main findings: The FBI had sufficient evidence in July 2016 to justify launching the Russia investigation.
+He hasn't been convinced by Horowitz's findings, The Post said.

-Barr has drawn sharp backlash from Democrats and legal experts who have said he functions more as the president's personal defense attorney than as the nation's chief law enforcement officer.
-Indeed, he claimed months before Horowitz's report was released that the FBI improperly spied on Trump's campaign, a claim that led to discord and a drop in morale within the rank and file at the bureau.
+Barr has drawn sharp backlash from Democrats and legal experts who have said he functions more as the president's personal defense attorney than as the nation's chief law-enforcement officer.
+Indeed, he alleged months before Horowitz's report was released that the FBI improperly spied on Trump's campaign, a claim that led to discord and a drop in morale within the rank-and-file at the bureau.

 He also overruled Mueller with respect to his obstruction findings and cleared the president of wrongdoing before the public or Congress had a chance to see the special counsel's full report.

 There's no sign so far that they've uncovered any incriminating evidence.
-The Washington Post reported that Durham also asked Horowitz if he'd obtained evidence that Joseph Mifsud, a shadowy Maltese professor who told the former Trump campaign aide George Papadopoulos that Russia had dirt on Hillary Clinton's campaign, was secretly a Western intelligence asset.
+The Washington Post reported that Durham also asked Horowitz if he'd obtained evidence that Joseph Mifsud, a shadowy Maltese professor who told Papadopoulos that Russia had dirt on Hillary Clinton's campaign, was secretly a Western intelligence asset.

 Horowitz said he had no information to support that theory, which has been widely popular in right-wing circles.